Planted Your Fall Bulbs Yet? There’s Still Time!

 Flower bulbs are incredibly forgiving.
 This fact is driven home to us every year when we start planting fall bulbs in our New Jersey trial garden.
 We always intend to get this project underway sooner, but have accepted the fact that for us, planting rarely happens before Thanksgiving.

 It’s not like we don’t have the bulbs.
 They arrived from Holland in early August and are waiting patiently in our temperature-controlled warehouse.
-We’re late for reasons you can probably relate to:
+We’re late for reasons that you can probably relate to:

 During the months of September, October and early November, everyone in our office is consumed with processing orders and managing inventory.
 You may be consumed with your own work commitments, school activities, sporting events or house projects.
 Planting bulbs just keeps sliding down the list.

 Our trial garden is filled with summer bulbs and hardy perennials that just don’t want to quit.
 Until we get a frost, there are dahlias and cannas, elephant ears, heuchera, clematis and daylilies.
 We also have shrubs with colorful fall foliage, ornamental grasses and lush ground covers.
 When the gardens look good and there are other things that need doing, it’s easy to leave well enough alone and wait for a killing frost.

 In our trial garden, we are fortunate to have plenty of room for planting bulbs.
 The hard part is choosing which bulbs to plant and how to combine them.
 We have our favorites, but also want to make room for new varieties and combinations (so we can make it easier for YOU to choose).
 Once the plan is finalized, the planting part goes quickly.

 I usually place at least three orders for fall bulbs.
 The first one happens in August, when I reserve any new or special varieties that may sell out.
 By ordering early, I make sure the bulbs I want are reserved with my name on them until they’re shipped to me in late September.